alemermartinez/JOSS/paper.md

 temperature (\lq\lq Temp\rq\rq).
 We focus on the 111 complete entries in the data set.

-Since the plot in Figure \autoref{fig:scatterplot} suggests that the relationship between ozone and the other variables is not linear, we propose using an additive regression model of the form
+Since the plot in \autoref{fig:scatterplot} suggests that the relationship between ozone and the other variables is not linear, we propose using an additive regression model of the form
 \begin{equation} \label{eq:ozone-model}